 W2 Write routinely for various purposes and disciplines, representing one's own personal perspective, identity, and voice.

-22.214.171.124 Write to reflect how personal perspective, identity, and voice have developed and changed over time, in relation to the global community.
+188.8.131.52 Write to reflect how personal perspective and identity have developed in relation to social or cultural groups.

 W3 Develop and strengthen writing by using a writing process including planning, drafting, revising, editing, and publishing.

 184.108.40.206 Plan and draft multiple pieces; self-select pieces to take through the writing process and methods for revision, editing, and publishing.

 W5 Write informative or explanatory texts to examine and convey complex ideas and information clearly and accurately through use of informational and literary text, considering audience.

 220.127.116.11 Write to inform or explain, integrating factual information to convey understanding about a topic, incorporating correctly cited summary, paraphrase, and quotation, and utilizing organization strategies common in a variety of text structures, building on skills from previous years.